dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 At first, we can define the notion of evaluating a term.
 We can evaluate a term using small-step semantics, meaning we only replace a term or a subterm by another one.
 **Not being stuck** means that we will always be able to find a term to "replace" or to "compute", it's a bit of a synonym here.

-There are terms that we know we won't be able to do any replacement on them: Value terms.
+There are terms where no replacement is possible: Value terms.
-Here is what we want them to look like: Either Positive numbers, zero, negative numbers, or booleans.
+Here is what we want them to look like: Either booleans, zero, positive integers, or negative integers.

 {% highlight javascript %}
 predicate IsSuccs(term: Term) {